 It’s all about physical activity!
 Rochester Walks is a City of Rochester initiative aimed at getting Rochester residents walking, moving, and becoming more physically active.

-With a grant from the New York State Department of Health, Rochester Walks! is advocating for environmental improvements that promote walking, labeling safe and interesting walking routes, and establishing walking clubs to bring neighbors together for fun and fitness.
+With a grant from the New York State Department of Health, Rochester Walks! advocates for environmental improvements that promote walking, labeling safe and interesting walking routes, and establishing walking clubs to bring neighbors together for fun and fitness.

 Joining the city on this walking adventure are two local organizations committed to making Rochester a healthier place to live, work, and play: The Center for Community Health of the University of Rochester Medical Center and Action for a Better Community.

 Together, we are encouraging city residents and visitors alike to discover the benefits of walking while rediscovering Rochester’s abundant architectural, cultural, and natural resources!

 Rochester Walks!
 Routes & Maps

 Long routes are approximately one (1) mile long.
 Short routes are approximately a 1/2 mile long.